-On : When the fiber line connected to the mini-GBIC module is installed and connected to a network, the Link/ACT LED will lights on.
-Blinking : When the Link/ACT LED is blinking, the port is transmitting or receiving data on the Gigabit Ethernet network.
-Off : Fiber line or mini-GBIC module is not installed.
+On : When the Link/ACT LED is lit, the port is successfully connected.
+Blinking : When the Link/ACT LED is blinking, the port is transmitting or receiving data on the Ethernet network.
+Off : LC fiber cable is not connected or the mini-GBIC module is not installed.